 Step 4: Design Development, Permit Drawings

-Step 5: Construction Documents, Acquire Building Permits
+Step 5: Construction Documents

-Step 6: Bidding and Negotiation with Contractors
+Step 6 (Additional Service): Bidding and Negotiation with Contractors

-The Construction Drawings are sent to multiple contractors and the resulting bids will be reviewed by the Architect and Client.
+The Permitting or Construction Drawings are sent to multiple contractors and the resulting bids will be reviewed by the Architect and Client.
 The best fit can be decided based on cost, timeline, experience, or best value – it all depends on a number of factors when making such an important decision and the Client will always have the final say.

-Step 7: Construction Administration
+Step 7 (Additional Service): Construction Administration

 The Architect will remain involved with the project all the way through construction completion (with the exception of minor work or other unique situations).
 The Architect’s role at this point in the project is to make sure the project is built in accordance with the Construction Documents, especially as it relates to the design intent and the Client’s best interests.
 Periodic meetings with the Contractor will take place to monitor job progress, and if necessary, Change Orders will be created and submitted to the Client for approval to adjust for any issues that occur in the field.
 The Architect will also review all invoices and scheduling to ensure the project stays on track.

 In addition to the steps outlined above, there are numerous milestones that will need to be signed off on by both the Client and the Architect in order to proceed with the project.
 We do this to ensure that everyone is on the same page and that there are no surprises.
 Surprises in architecture result in increased costs and delays…the two things we always do our best to avoid!